cvramanan/countAI-sop/Production_SOP/005_SOP_DesignAndReview.md

 **Design Engineer**
 - Review TDS and understand machine requirements.
 - Prepare and release assembly drawings, BOM, and checklist.
-- Share nesting requirements and files as in mail format.
+- Share nesting requirements and files to fabrication as in mail format.

 **Design Lead / Manager**
 - Review and approve design outputs.